 5 Bioengineering Graduate Group, University of Pennsylvania, Philadelphia, PA, USA.

 ABSTRACT: A goal of visual perception is to provide stable representations of task-relevant scene properties (e.g. object reflectance) despite variation in task-irrelevant scene properties (e.g. illumination, reflectance of other nearby objects).
 To study such stability in the context of lightness, we introduce a threshold-based psychophysical paradigm.
 We measured how thresholds for discriminating the lightness of a target object (task-relevant property) are impacted by variation in the reflectance functions of background objects (task-irrelevant property).
 Our approach has roots in the equivalent noise paradigm which relates signal to noise properties of internal and external sources of noise and has been traditionally used to investigate contrast coding.
 For low background reflectance variation, the discrimination thresholds were nearly constant, indicating that in this regime observers’ internal noise determines threshold.
 As the background object reflectance variation increases, its effects start to dominate performance.
 We measured lightness discrimination thresholds as a function of the amount of variability in the background object reflectance function to determine the equivalent noise - the smallest level of task-irrelevant (i.e. background reflectance) variation that substantially corrupts the visual representation of the task-relevant variable (i.e. perceived object lightness).
-A computational model that uses a center-surround receptive field to estimate object lightness captures human behavior in this task.
+A linear receptive field model, based on Signal Detection Theory, employs a single center-surround receptive field tailored to our stimulus set to estimate the observer’s internal representation of lightness captures human behavior in this task.
 Our approach provides a method to characterize the effect of task-irrelevant scene variations on the perceptual representation of a task-relevant scene property.

 KEYWORDS: Lightness, Equivalent Noise, Human Psychophysics, Color Vision

+INTRODUCTION

-INTRODUCTION: To support effective action, vision needs to provide stable perceptual representations of the distal properties of objects.
+To support effective action, vision needs to provide stable perceptual representations of the distal properties of objects.
 The processes that result in these representations start with the information provided by the proximal stimuli reaching the retinae.
 These proximal stimuli depend not only on the intrinsic properties of objects, but also on object-extrinsic properties of the visual scene, for example the illumination, the observer’s viewpoint, and the object’s position and pose.
 The challenge for the visual system is to recover stable correlates of object properties across variation in other scene variables.
-Understanding the degree to which the visual system does this, and how it does so, is an important goal of vision science.
+Understanding the degree to which the visual system does this, and how it does so, is an important goal of vision science (Helmholtz, 1896; Knill & Richards, 1996; Brascamp & Shevell, 2021).

-Here we consider the perceptual task of representing the reflectance of an achromatic object embedded in a scene from the light reflected from the object and the rest of the scene to the eye.
-The perceptual correlate of the surface reflectance of achromatic objects is termed lightness.
-Computing a stable representation of object lightness poses a challenge to the visual system because the retinal irradiance of the image cast by the object varies both with the object’s overall reflectance and the irradiance of the illumination, as well as the position and pose of the object in the scene.
-The degree to which the visual system stabilizes the lightness representation against object-extrinsic variation determines the degree of lightness constancy achieved by the system.
+Here we consider the perceptual task of representing the reflectance of an object embedded in a scene from the light reflected from the object and the rest of the scene to the eye.
+The perceptual correlate of the surface reflectance of an object is the object’s color appearance or, in the special case of achromatic objects, its lightness.
+Computing a stable object color/lightness representation poses a challenge to the visual system because the retinal image of the object varies both with its reflectance and the spectral irradiance of the illumination, as well as the position and pose of the object in the scene.
+To the degree that the visual system succeeds at stabilizing its object color/lightness representation, we say that it achieves color/lightness constancy